Tokyo Stroll cover

 Finding Breakfast:

 Most restaurants are not open for breakfast, however finding food is not hard.
 Chains are often good for breakfast.
 Check what is available near your accommodations when you arrive.
-My favorite is Yayoi for a traditional Japanese breakfast.
+My favorite is Yayoiken for a traditional Japanese breakfast.

 Chain Restaurants: